2018 Tajikistan tourist attack: Background

 Terrorist movements are known to be present in Central Asia; Afghanistan, with which Tajikistan shares a long border, has been affected by decades of Islamist murderous attacks.
 However, terrorist attacks have been infrequent in Tajikistan, mostly targeting the Government agencies.

-The country is popular with touring cyclists because of its scenic mountain roads like the Pamir highway.
+The country is popular with touring cyclists because of its scenic mountain roads like the Pamir Highway.

+Prior to the attack the couple had had primarily positive encounters with local people.
+Austin wrote of his experiences:

 Attack

-On July 29, 2018 at approximately 3:30 pm, while seven Western cyclists were cycling the Kulyab-Dushanbe highway (A385) next to the village of Safobakhsh on the Danghara district, about a 100 km south of Tajikistan's capital Dushanbe, 5 assailants driving a Daewoo sedan made a U-turn and rammed into them with their vehicle; then, they got out of the car and stabbed them with some knives and an ax.
+On July 29, 2018 at approximately 3:30 pm, while seven Western cyclists were cycling the Kulyab-Dushanbe highway (A385) next to the village of Safobakhsh on the Danghara district, about a 100 km south of Tajikistan's capital Dushanbe, 5 assailants driving a Daewoo sedan made a U-turn and rammed into them with their vehicle; then, they got out of the car and stabbed them with some knives and an axe.
 Four cyclists died and two were injured.
 According to Radio Free Europe, the men were searching for a target in order to perpetrate a terrorist attack and found the cyclists "by chance" on the highway; their backer agreed with the target on July 28 and they then followed them until the attack.

 Victims

-Four touring cyclists died, Jay Austin and Lauren Geoghegan, from the US, who were on a world cycling tour, René Wokke, a Dutch citizen, and Markus Hummel from Switzerland.
-One Swiss and one Dutch were admitted in the hospital in critical condition while a Frenchman who had fallen behind the group before the attack remained unharmed.
+Four touring cyclists died: Jay Austin and Lauren Geoghegan, from the US, who were on a world cycling tour; René Wokke, a Dutch citizen, and Markus Hummel from Switzerland.
+One Swiss and one Dutch citizen were admitted to the hospital in critical condition while a Frenchman who had fallen behind the group before the attack remained unharmed.